KaungMyatNaing9/CS330project/README.md

 ```
 For the first part

+Additional unit test
-5. If you have gradle you can do unit test by
+If you have gradle you can do unit test by
 ```
 $ ./gradlew test
 ```
-Or by jacoco unit test by
+Build an executable jar by
 ```
-$ ./gradlew jacocoTestReport
+$ ./gradlew jar
 ```

 ## Bugs solved as